kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 **Use Case Model**

 The use case model was created by utilising the user stories.
-Similar to the Empathy maps, we will be using Lucidchart to collaborate online and complete the use case model.
 This use case model showcases a simple representation of the user's interaction and relationship with the system.
 As emphasised through the model, it visually showcases how effective the proposed system is compared to the current system as there are less prompts for the actor to interact with.
 Everything is done in the background, which increases their mood.

-Initially, we experienced issues as we were confused on how to create the use case models since there are many versions that can be created.
-We decided to create two use case models showcasing the current call management system and another one for the proposed system that is going to be developed.
+Despite our initial confusion on creating use case models due to the many possibilities, we decided to create two use case models showcasing the current call management system and another one for the proposed system that is going to be developed.
 We started by listing the title, actors and their associated use cases.
 This was the prototype model that we created.
 We would continue to iterate on this base diagram later by adding relationships.

 * Current System (Beginnning)
 <img src="Diagrams/CurrentSystemUseCase.png" width = "100%">